Skip to content

 CodeSkyline - Visualize your repository

-This extension adds a visualization of your source code files.
+This VS Code extension adds a visualization of your source code files in a zoomed out representation.
 It allows developers to discover code, gain insight into developer activities, compare versions and navigate a large code base.

 Features

-- Works in any language if the language server (LSP) is installed.
+• Works with any programming language if its language server protocol (LSP) is installed.

-- A tree visualization that acts as explorer to view and explore subfolders.
+• A folder hierarchy visualization that acts as an explorer to view and zoom into subfolders.

-- A bar chart that shows the file importance, calculated by PageRank algorithm according to the file connections.
+• A bar chart that shows the file importance, calculated with the PageRank algorithm according to the file coupling.

 If you want to learn more, or try the web demo, visit the offical website: https://codeskyline.iva.igd.fraunhofer.de/